Enguard Logo

 Q. How Do You Send a HIPAA Compliant Email?

-An encrypted email is a secure message that protects sensitive health information by rendering it unreadable to unauthorized users.
-Under HIPAA regulations, medical data is only considered Protected Health Information (PHI) when it includes identifiable elements that can be traced to a specific individual, such as a patient’s full name, Social Security number, date of birth, phone number, email address, employment details, or medical history.
+An encrypted email is a secure message that renders sensitive health information unreadable to anyone who intercepts it during transmission.
+Under HIPAA, data is considered Protected Health Information when it includes identifiable elements that can be traced to a specific individual, such as a patient's name, date of birth, Social Security number, phone number, email address, or medical history.
+Encryption works by converting this information into an unreadable format that can only be restored using a unique decryption key.
+This makes encrypted email one of the most reliable safeguards available for protecting PHI and maintaining HIPAA compliance.